jonase/eastwood/README.md

 Your code may be doing exactly what it needs to do, but the lint tool is not able to figure that out.
 It often errs on the side of being too noisy.

+### Check consistency of namespace and file names

+New in Eastwood version 0.1.1

+This is not a linter like the others, in that it has no name, cannot be disabled, and the check is always performed by Eastwood before any other linter checks are done.

+When doing `require` or `use` on a namespace like `foo.bar.baz-tests`, it is searched for in the Java classpath in a file named `foo/bar/baz_tests.clj` (on Unix-like systems) or `foo\bar\baz_tests.clj` (on Windows).
+Dots become path separator characters and dashes become underscores.

+Such a file will normally have an `ns` form with the specified namespace.
+If the namespace name is not consistent with the file name, then undesirable things can happen.
+For example, `require` could fail to find the namespace, or Leiningen could fail to run the tests defined in a test namespace.

+Eastwood checks all Clojure files in `:source-paths` and `:test-paths` when starting up (or in whatever files are specified by the :namespaces option).
+If there are any mismatches between file names and the namespace names in the `ns` forms, an error message will be printed and no linting will be done at all.
+This helps avoid some cases of printing error messages that make it difficult to determine what went wrong.
+Fix the problems indicated and try again.

 ### `:misplaced-docstrings` - Strings that appear to be misplaced documentation strings